-In addition, you will be tutored in creating a professional portfolio, developing grant-writing skills, and proper etiquette for successfully approaching dealers, curators, and collectors.
+In addition, you will be tutored in creating a professional portfolio, developing grantwriting skills, and proper etiquette for successfully approaching dealers, curators, and collectors.
 You also will gain an understanding of how to set up your own professional studio in our professional practices program.

-Each spring, you will have an opportunity to visit professional galleries and exhibitions in New York City, such as the Whitney Biennial and The Armory Show.
+Each spring, you will have an opportunity to visit professional galleries and exhibitions in other major art cities such as New York City, including the Whitney Biennial and The Armory Show.